epam/edp-install/documentation/openshift_install_edp.md

 8. Helm 3 installed on the installation machine with the help of the following [instruction](https://v3.helm.sh/docs/intro/install/).

 ### EDP project
+* Clone or download and extract the latest release version that should be installed to a separate folder;

 * Choose an EDP tenant name, e.g. "demo", and create the <edp-project> project with any name (e.g. "demo").
 Before starting EDP deployment, EDP project <edp-project> in OpenShift should be created.